PublicI/actblue-analysis/README.md

 jupyter lab
 ```

+Query results are persisted to [Pickle](https://docs.python.org/3/library/pickle.html) files, so the notebook can be run without access to the database.

-To connect to a PostgreSQL database with campaign finance records, copy config.json.example to config.json, then update the values in [config.json](config.json) to the correct hostname and password.
+If you do have access to a PostgreSQL database of campaign finance records in the correct schema and want to modify the queries, copy config.json.example to config.json, then update the values in [config.json](config.json) to the correct hostname and password.